rjkviegas/course/algorithmic_complexity/timing_code.md

 ### Example results

-Here's an example of data you could get form timing the `.reverse` function:
+Here's an example of data you could get from timing the `.reverse` function:

 | Array size | Reverse |
 |---|---|